Making Alterations to Office Space

 My tenant has asked to make alterations to their office space.
 What do I do?

 The first step is to check the lease to see what the tenant is entitled to do and the extent of your obligations.
 Typical wording will provide either: (i) an absolute bar on alterations: (ii) permit alterations subject to your consent; or (iii) permit alterations subject to your consent, which cannot be unreasonably withheld or delayed.
-The majority of leases will allow a tenant to make non-structural alterations with your consent.
+The majority of leases will allow a tenant to make non-structural alterations to office space with your consent.

 Whether or not a Licence for Alterations formally documenting your consent and the extent of the proposed works is necessary will depend on how much work the tenant is proposing to carry out, as well as what the lease itself says.